Common schema

 **M2H** was born in about 2019 as a Python script of about 50 lines of code written

 in about one hour.
-It was used for writing notes on a computer science study course.
+It was used for writing notes for a computer science study course.

-Then this solution was used for the other writing works.
-As the requirements grew the solution
+Then this solution was used for the other writing works and, as the requirements grew, it developed

-As for the Java implementation, it appeared as the response to the lack of Python in the environment
+As for the Java implementation, it appeared as a response to the lack of Python in an environment

-it needs writing the same things in two languages, and it's considered to be abandoned sometime.
+as it needs writing the same things in two languages.
+Still it's going to be supported as it

 ----------------------------------------------------------------------------------------------------